 Over the past fifteen years, Beatrice has contributed to the Association of Dance Movement Psychotherapy UK (ADMPUK-UKCP) by sitting on a variety of committees including the Training and Educational Committee and the Professional Development Committee.
 During this time Beatrice has co-authored documentation shaping DMP policy in the UK.

-Beatrice holds the first UK position of Reader (Associate Professor) in Dance Movement Psychotherapy at the University of Roehampton.
-In 2011 Beatrice founded and now directs the Centre for Arts Therapies Research, in the department of psychology at the University of Roehampton overseeing PhD research across all five arts therapies (Dance, Music, Play, Art, Drama).
+Between 2005-2017 Beatrice wrote, taught and directed the MA in Dance Movement Psychotherapy at the University of Roehampton, and inaugurated and directed the interdisciplinary Centre for Arts Therapies Research at the University of Roehampton overseeing PhD research across all five arts therapies (Dance, Music, Play, Art, Drama).
 Beatrice continues to supervise and examine PhD and PsychD research in dance movement psychotherapy, counselling psychology and psychotherapy in the UK and across the world.

-UK and international invitations to teach her DMP work include: Sesame at London School of Speech and Drama; Psychotherapists and Counsellors for Social Responsibility UK; The Polish Institute for DMT, Warsaw; Codarts, Rotterdam; The Theatre Academy, Helskinki, The Grieg Academy of Music, Bergen.
+UK and international invitations to teach her DMP work include: Sesame at London School of Speech and Drama; Confer, Psychotherapists and Counsellors for Social Responsibility UK; The Polish Institute for DMT, Warsaw; Codarts, Rotterdam; The Theatre Academy, Helskinki, The Grieg Academy of Music, Bergen.